Below are frequently asked questions (FAQ) about using the Archives.

 The Archives' reading room is in the Menzies Building on The Australian National University campus in Canberra.
 We are open from 9am-5pm Monday to Friday except for public holidays.Check our opening hours before planning a visit.

 What does the Archives charge for using records?

 There is no charge for looking at records.
-We only charge for producing photographs on a cost-recovery basis.
+We only charge for producing copies of large format photographs and audiovisual records on a cost-recovery basis.

 Can I donate records to the Archives?

 The Archives accepts donations of records that fit into our collecting policy.
 If you are thinking of donating records please contact the University Archivist at firstname.lastname@example.org.